SciML/NeuralPDE.jl/docs/src/examples/pinns_example.md

 ## Example 1: Solving the 2-dimensional Poisson Equation

-In this example we will solve a Poisson equation of 2 dimensions:
+In this example, we will solve a Poisson equation of 2 dimensions:

 ![poisson](https://user-images.githubusercontent.com/12683885/86838505-ee1ae480-c0a8-11ea-8d3c-7da53a9a7091.png)

-with boundary conditions:
+with the boundary conditions:

 ![boundary](https://user-images.githubusercontent.com/12683885/86621678-437ec500-bfc7-11ea-8fe7-23a46a524cbe.png)